 Negligence requires the plaintiff to prove that the designer, manufacturer, and/or seller did not take the necessary precautions to establish the product was reasonably safe prior to the product defect causing injury.

-- In a breach of warranty suit, plaintiffs must prove that during proper use of the product, the product failed to fulfill its intended purpose, whether that purpose was expressly stated or implied, which led to the product defects causing physical injury.
+In a breach of warranty suit, the plaintiff’s product liability lawyer must prove that during proper use of the product, the product failed to fulfill its intended purpose, whether that purpose was expressly stated or implied, which led to the product defects causing physical injury.

 The paradox of many consumer products is that we enjoy buying them and often take their safety for granted, due to the fact that we often do not appreciate the risk they pose.
 In fact, not every dangerous product is like the “official Red Ryder, carbine action, two-hundred shot, range model air rifle” from the classic movie “A Christmas Story” in which the main character Ralphie desperately wanted despite warnings he would shoot his eye out.
 Ironically poor Ralphie did nearly shoot his eye out with the rifle.